-If the touchscreen is factory-installed, you will receive a disk with MS-DOS, Windows 3.x, and Windows 95 touchscreen drivers.
-If Windows 95 or Windows NT is factory- installed, the touchscreen drivers are provided.
+If the touchscreen is factory-installed, you will receive a disk with MS-DOS and Windows 95 touchscreen drivers.
+If Windows 95 or Windows NT is factory-installed, the touchscreen drivers are provided.
 If you change the operating system, you must install the corresponding touchscreen driver software.
 Refer to the touchscreen manual for instructions.

-If the Windows 95 or Windows NT operating system is factory installed, then touchscreen is set up on COM2, making this port unavailable.
+If the Windows or Windows NT operating system is factory installed, then touchscreen is set up on COM2, making this port unavailable.